Peymankor/medium_blogs/2024/08-Aug/RL-Inventory/main.md

 ---

-# Smart Ordering: Improve Your Inventory Management with Reinforcement Learning
+# Optimize Your Inventory Management with Reinforcement Learning: Hands-on Python Tutorial

-A complete guide on how to use Reinforcemnet learning (Q-Learning method) for Inventory Management with Hands-on Python code
+A complete guide on how to use reinforcement earning (Q-Learning method) for inventory management with hands-on Python code

 ## Inventory Management - What Problem Are We Solving?

 Imagine you are managing a bike shop.
 Every day, you need to decide how many bikes to order from your supplier.
-If you order too many, you incur high holding costs (cost of string bikes overnights); if you order too few, you might miss out on potential sales.
+If you order too many, you incur high holding costs (cost of storing bikes overnights); if you order too few, you might miss out on potential sales.
 The challenge is to develop a strategy that balances these trade-off optimally.
 Inventory optimization is a crucial problem in various industries, where the goal is to determine the optimal quantity of products to order periodically to maximize profitability.
-Previously, we discussed how to solve this problem using Dynamic Programming (DP) with the Markov Decision Process (MDP).
+Previously, we discussed how to solve this problem using Dynamic Programming (DP) with the Markov Decision Process (MDP) [Here](https://medium.com/towards-artificial-intelligence/inventory-optimization-with-dynamic-programming-in-less-than-100-lines-of-python-code-ab1cc58ef34c).

-### Solution Method: Reinforcemnet learning
+However, the DP approach requires a complete model of the environment (in this case, need to know the probability distribution of demand), which may not always be available or practical.

-Here, the Reinforcemnet learning approach is presented.
+Here, the Reinforcement Learning (RL) approach is presented.
 The goal is to build a "data-driven" agency that learns how many to order from a bike shop in the most optimal way.
-This post will explore a different approach - using Reinforcement Learning, specifically Q-learning, to find the optimal inventory policy.
+This post will explore Reinforcement Learning approach, specifically Q-learning, to find the optimal inventory policy.

 ## How to Frame the Inventory Management Problem?

 Before diving into the Q-learning method, it's essential to understand the basics of the inventory optimization problem.
 At its core, inventory optimization is a Sequential Decision-Making Problem, where decisions made today affect the outcomes and choices available tomorrow.
 Let's break down the key elements of this problem: the state, uncertainty, and recurring decisions.

-State: What's Happening Right Now?
+**State**: What's Happening Right Now?
 In the context of a bike shop, the state represents the current situation regarding inventory.
 It's defined by two key components: α (Alpha): The number of bikes you currently have in the store. (referred to as On-Hand Inventory) β (Beta): The number of bikes that you ordered yesterday and are expected to arrive tomorrow morning.
 These bikes are still in transit. (referred to as On-Order Inventory)
 Together, (α,β) form the state, which gives a snapshot of your inventory status at any given moment.

-Uncertainty: What Could Happen?
+**Uncertainty**: What Could Happen?
 Uncertainty in this problem arises from the random demand for bikes each day.
-You don't know exactly how many customers will walk in and request a bike, but you can model this uncertainty using a Poisson distribution.
+You don't know exactly how many customers will walk in and request a bike, making it challenging to predict the exact demand.

-Decisions: What Do You Need to Decide?
+**Decisions**: How many items to order every day?
 As the bike shop owner, you face a recurring decision every day at 6 PM: How many bikes should you order from the supplier?
-This decision needs to account for:
-The current state of your inventory (α,β).
-There is uncertainty in customer demand for the following day.
+Your decision needs to account for both the current state of your inventory (α,β) and also the uncertainty in customer demand for the following day.

-The Daily Cycle: How Does It All Play Out?
-Here's how a typical 24-hour cycle looks for managing your bike shop's inventory:
+Here, this is overview of how inventory management is divided into different steps.
+A typical 24-hour cycle looks for managing your bike shop's inventory is as follows:

-6 PM: Observe the current state St:(α,β) of your inventory.
-6 PM: Make the decision on how many new bikes to order.
-6 AM: Receive the bikes you ordered 36 hours ago.
+6 PM: Observe the current state St:(α,β) of your inventory. (**State**) 6 PM: Make the decision on how many new bikes to order. (**Decision**) 6 AM: Receive the bikes you ordered 36 hours ago.
 8 AM: Open the store to customers.
-8 AM - 6 PM: Experience customer demand throughout the day 6 PM: Close the store and prepare for the next cycle.
+8 AM - 6 PM: Experience customer demand throughout the day. (**Uncertainty**) 6 PM: Close the store and prepare for the next cycle.

-This daily sequence of events is crucial for framing the inventory optimization problem and sets the stage for applying Q-learning to find the optimal ordering strategy.
+A graphical representation of the inventory management process flow is shown below:
 ![Inventory Management Process Flow](./Img/processflow.png)

 ## Implementing Q-Learning for Inventory Optimization Problem

 Q-learning is a model-free reinforcement learning algorithm that learns the optimal action-selection policy for any given state.
-Unlike the DP approach, which requires a complete model of the environment, Q-learning learns directly from the interaction with the environment by updating a Q-table, which stores the expected future rewards for each state-action pair.
+Unlike the DP approach, which requires a complete model of the environment, Q-learning learns directly from the interaction with the environment (here uncertainty and reward it gets) by updating a Q-table.

 The Key Components of Q-Learning

 States: The state represents the current condition of the inventory.
 In our case:

 α: Number of bikes currently in the store.
 β: Number of bikes ordered the previous day that will arrive tomorrow.

 Actions: The number of bikes to order today.
-Rewards: The immediate cost or profit resulting from the state-action pair.
-This includes holding costs and stockout costs.

 Q-Table: A table that stores the expected future rewards for each state-action pair.

-### Initialization of Q Table
+**Initialization of Q Table**

-In this work, the Q-table is initialized as a dictionary Q. States are represented by tuples (alpha, beta), where: alpha is the number of items in stock (on-hand inventory). beta is the number of items on order (on-order inventory).
+In this work, the Q-table is initialized as a dictionary named Q. States are represented by tuples (alpha, beta), where: alpha is the number of items in stock (on-hand inventory). beta is the number of items on order (on-order inventory).

 Actions are possible inventory order quantities that can be taken in each state.
-For each state (alpha, beta), the possible actions are determined by the remaining capacity (self.user_capacity - (alpha + beta)).
+For each state (alpha, beta), the possible actions depend on how much space is left in the inventory ( remaining capacity = Inventory Capacity - (alpha + beta)).
+The restriction is that the number of items ordered cannot exceed the remaining capacity of the inventory.

 Q-values (Q[state][action]) are initialized with small random values to encourage exploration.

 The schematic design of Q value is visualized as below: